-Title of Securities To Be Registered Amount To Be Registered(1) Proposed Maximum Offering Price Per Share (2) Proposed Maximum Aggregate Offering Price (2) Amount of Registration Fee == Common Stock, \$0.0001 par value 1,275,000 shares \$2.15 \$2,741,250 \$655 shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
+Title of Securities To Be Registered Amount To Be Registered(1) Proposed Maximum Offering Price Per Share (2) Proposed Maximum Aggregate Offering Price (2) Amount of Registration Fee

-(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of

-(2) Estimated solely for the purpose of computing the amount of the registration fee, based on the average of the high and low prices for SIGA Technologies, Inc.'s common stock as reported on the Nasdaq SmallCap Market on November 27, 2001 in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
+- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events. - (2) Estimated solely for the purpose of computing the amount of the registration fee, based on the average of the high and low prices for SIGA Technologies, Inc.'s common stock as reported on the Nasdaq SmallCap Market on December 12, 2001 in accordance with Rule 457(c) under the Securities Act of 1933, as amended. - (3) \$655 of such registration fee has been previously paid.